-If the Fund has written an option, it may terminate its obligation by purchasing an option of the same series as the option previously written.
-However, once the Fund has been assigned an exercise notice, the Fund will be unable to terminate its obligation.
-Similarly, if the Fund is the holder of an option it may liquidate its position by selling an option of the same series as the option previously purchased.
-There can be no assurance that either a closing purchase or sale transaction can be effected when the Fund desires.
+If the Fund has sold an option, it may terminate its obligation by effecting a closing purchase transaction.
+This is accomplished by purchasing an option of the same series as the option previously sold.
+There can be no assurance that a closing purchase transaction can be affected when the Fund so desires.